sphars/math-sheets/README.md

 For generating the PDFs, there's a couple options to change:

+- Set the font used in the generated PDF
+  - If something fails, this will fall back to using the default Courier font
 - Add the header to the first page
   - Header is simply `NAME: ________ DATE: ______`, like back in school
-- Show the answers on the page (an answer sheet)
+- Show the answers on the page (like an answer sheet)

 ## Status